xiroV/docs/documentation/jsl/Time.md

     .operation?: string
     .timeunit?: string
 }</pre>
 <span class="opdoc"><p>The timeunit node express represents time durations at a given unit of granularity using the <a href="https://docs.oracle.com/javase/7/docs/api/java/util/concurrent/TimeUnit.html"> Java TimeUnit</a> convention.
-If the node <b>format</b>  is not defined the standard used format is "dd/MM/yyyy"   </p>
+If the node <b>timeunit</b>  is not defined unit is set as MILLISECONDS
 <p>The operatiation will return the differance between date1 and date2 </p></span>
 <a name="DateValuesRequestType"></a><h3 id="DateValuesRequestType">DateValuesRequestType</h3>
 <pre lang="jolie">type DateValuesRequestType: string {